 One of the bitterest aspects of this disorder is that we need those moments of hyper-confidence and extreme insecurity to enable us find an acceptable level of comfort in order to live with this condition.
 This is ‘the Sweet Spot’, the moment where our ideas become practical actions.

 Often we’ll have an idea but are unsure how to implement it.
-Perhaps your IT skills need updating or you’d like to find a simpler or more professional way to do something?
+Perhaps your IT skills need updating or you’d like to find a simpler or more professional way to do something.

 Learn to be more businesslike in your approach and get some focus and clarity before taking your next steps.
-A practical business course will give you project management tools, space to discuss ideas with like-minded people, structure and new contacts.
+A practical business course will give you project management tools, space to discuss ideas with like-minded people, structure, and new contacts.

 Join critique groups, clubs, host a focus group, join a forum, etc. Don’t be afraid to ask people what they think or to seek advice.
 Most people are happy to help (as long as you ask nicely).

 If you would prefer to self-medicate, here’s a tool to help you to decide, realistically, what you can and can’t do and what you are willing or unwilling to do.

-- Start by mind mapping your ideas, either on your own or with someone else
+- Start by mind-mapping your ideas, either on your own or with someone else

 - Write down everything that you think of or that is suggested to you – initially, treat it as an info. dump.
 Don’t edit, let the ideas flow